This is an accordion element with a series of buttons that open and close related content panels.

 This is a HyFlex (in-person and online) taught course.
 Your registration is for ONE teaching platform only: in-person or online.
 Please be prepared to attend all days either in-person or online.
 Contact us if you have any questions or if you need to make a change.

 This course uses the Canvas web platform to distribute course materials and resources.
-ALL students should access the Canvas platform once they receive thier NetID.
+ALL students should access the Canvas platform once they receive their NetID.
 Please watch the email address you provide during registration for material release dates and pre-course information.

 If you use a workplace computer or laptop, you may not have administrative access to our website.
 Please check if you can access it before the first day of class.
 Check with your IT Dept to gain access or use a private computer.
 Please check your spam file if you do not receive emails from the "@wisc.edu" address.